carleshf/carleshf.github.io/_posts/2014-03-13-playing-with-tcga-cel-files-and-tcga-barcodes.md

 ---
 published: true
+title: Playing with TCGA .CEL files and TCGA Barcodes
 category: blog
 layout: post
-title: Playing with TCGA .CEL files and TCGA Barcodes
-author: Carles Hernandez-Ferrer
+author: carleshf
-date: '2014-03-13'
-slug: playing-with-tcga-cel-files-and-tcga-barcodes
-categories:
+tags:
+  - TCGA
   - R
   - bioinformatics
-tags:
-  - TCGA
 ---

-Today I want a file relating the names of the .CEL files from TCGA, the barcodes for this samples and the definition of the sample type in the three available forms (numeric, short and description).
+Today I want a file relating the names of the `.CEL` files from TCGA, the barcodes for this samples and the definition of the sample type in the three available forms (numeric, short and description).
 An example, the following:

 ```
 filename        barcode sampletype_numeric      sampletype_short        sampletype_desc